Are you interested in applying to Cycle 2 of DDCSP Alumni Network's Mini Grant Program? Here's the one stop spot for all the most asked questions.

 What about labor costs?
 Can we pay ourselves?
 Can we pay others?

-- You can pay yourself and pay contractors, speakers as well others!
+- You can pay yourself and pay contractors (not your own grantees), speakers as well others!
 We encourage you to include in your budget links to websites or articles supporting these cost estimates.
 If you choose to pay yourself and others, please research the tax implications for filing your tax returns.
 If needed, please reach out to a free tax prep provider in your area for assistance.

 - This website gives a basic overview of things people should take into account when charging for their services: https://www.nolo.com/legal-encyclopedia/business-services-charge-how-much-30158.html